zigmhount/pdlooper/README.md

 - File management
   - Save session file
   - Load session file and wav files as loops
-- Control tracks
-  - groups/scenes of tracks to be started at once
-  - automatic set of tracks following each other (incl random)
 - More looping
   - tracks for midi controls
   - tracks for midi sequences?
 - Fancy stuff
-  - include knobs and faders in the UI to make it a single interface between my physical controllers and mixers/plugins (rather than connecting the controllers to each mixer/effect host)
   - include lv2 host with [lv2plugin~]?
   - timeline editor to arrange loops (*à la* seq24/seq64)?
   - playlist?